 Another web-based bookmark manager

 Save interesting pages so you can read them later

 Collect anything from the Internet and easily rediscover it later

 In short, it’s clear that syncing bookmarks for free between Chrome and Firefox is dead in the water.
 Once upon a time, Xmarks got downloaded no less than 150.000 times a week!
 But nobody wanted to pay a dime to keep them afloat.
 It’s a shame, really.

 Why don’t you try your luck?
-And please let me know what you think: if there’s anything I really like, it’s a discussion about things that matter in life.
+And please let us know what you think: if there’s anything we really like, it’s a discussion about things that matter in life.
 Even if it’s just a small thing, like a bookmark manager or bookmark sync service.